bytedance/byteps/docs/best-practice.md

 In the single machine case, if you leave `BYTEPS_PCIE_SWITCH_SIZE` unmodified, BytePS performance should never be lower than Horovod/NCCL.

-In multi-machine case, if the deployment satisfies the two requirements above, you should see 40% - 100% training speed improvement compared with Horovod/NCCL.
+In multi-machine case, if the deployment satisfies the two requirements above, you should see BytePS is at least as fast as Horovod or TF and MXNet's native PS.
+If each of your workers has two or more GPUs, you should see significant improvement, like 40% - 100% compared with other existing solutions.

 If you have to deploy server instances on the same physical machines as workers, the performance will be similar to Horovod/NCCL.